Mercedes EQA review - Practicality, comfort and boot space

 Leg room, head room & passenger space

 The EQA offers decent interior space with enough room in the back for taller adults to sit behind the front passengers.
-There is plenty of head and leg room in the rear, too, while anyone sitting in the middle seat shouldn’t feel too short changed in terms of comfort.
+There is plenty of head room in the rear, too, while anyone sitting in the middle seat shouldn’t feel too short changed in terms of comfort.
+The sizeable doors make entry and exit easier, too.
+We did find that the floor was quite high in relation to the seat base, so those travelling in the rear will have their legs set a little awkwardly away from the squab.

 At 340 litres, the EQA’s boot is 95 litres down on the GLA model which might prove to be a sticking point for a growing family.
 The Ford Mustang Mach-E does a little better with 402 litres of load space, but the Volkswagen ID.4’s 542-litre capacity will be hard to resist for those prioritising practicality.